Gekiga: History

 In 1959, the Gekiga Kōbō (劇画工房) formed in Tokyo with eight members, including Tatsumi, Matsumoto, and Takao Saito.
 The group wrote a sort of "Gekiga Manifesto" that was sent to various publishers and newspapers declaring their mission.
 The Gekiga Kōbō disbanded in 1960 over internal divisions; although as an organized group it was very short-lived, its influence was long lasting.

 The avant-garde magazine Garo, founded in 1964, was an outlet for experimental and unconventional works that were "visually or thematically too challenging for the mainstream market".
 With works like Sanpei Shirato's Kamui, it quickly gained a following among college students.
 In response to the success of Garo, Tezuka founded the magazine COM in 1967 for more experimental works.

-By the late 1960s and early 1970s, the children who had grown up reading manga wanted something aimed at older audiences and gekiga provided that niche.
+By the late 1960s and early 1970s, the children who had grown up reading manga wanted something aimed at older audiences and gekiga catered to that niche.
 The Cartoon Museum describes the gekiga audience: "Drawn in a more realistic and atmospheric style with grittier story lines, gekiga attracted older teenagers, university students and eventually adult readers."
 That particular generation came to be known as the "manga generation" because it read manga as a form of rebellion, which was similar to the role that rock music played for hippies in the United States.

 Some authors use the term gekiga to describe works that only have shock factor.
 In 1968, Tatsumi published Gekiga College because he felt gekiga was straying too far from its roots and wanted to reclaim its meaning.
 In 2009, he said, "Gekiga is a term people throw around now to describe any manga with violence or eroticism or any spectacle.
 It's become synonymous with spectacular.
 But I write manga about households and conversations, love affairs, mundane stuff that is not spectacular.
 I think that's the difference."

 The Cartoon Museum wrote that by the 1980s, gekiga became integrated into various types of manga.
 "For some younger people the term gekiga is now consigned to the history books, but its legacy lives on."

-For a long time gekiga was not translated into other languages, but after 2000 more and more publishers dedicated to graphic novels began to explore the history of Japanese gekiga.
-More recently, publishers like Drawn & Quarterly began publishing several English editions of works by Tatsumi and Yoshiharu Tsuge, among others, gaining more attention for the genre in the Western graphic novel market.
+For a long time gekiga was not translated into other languages, but after 2000 more and more publishers dedicated to graphic novels began translating and releasing gekiga.
+More recently, publishers like Drawn & Quarterly began publishing several English editions of works by Tatsumi and Yoshiharu Tsuge, among others, increasing the exposure of the genre in the Western graphic novel market.